 Admission: Adults $22, students/seniors (65+) $18, members and children under 12 free.
 Available with admission or by download to personal devices, the Guggenheim’s free app offers an enhanced visitor experience.
 The app features content on special exhibitions, access to more than 1,500 works in the Guggenheim’s permanent collection, and information about the museum’s landmark building.
 Verbal Imaging guides for select exhibitions are also included for visitors who are blind or have low vision.
 The Guggenheim app is supported by Bloomberg Philanthropies.

 Museum Hours: Sunday–Wednesday, 10 am–5:45 pm; Friday, 10 am–5:45 pm; Saturday, 10 am–7:45 pm; closed Thursday.
 On Saturdays, beginning at 5:45 pm, the museum hosts “Pay What You Wish.”
 For general information, call 212 423 3500 or visit the museum online at:

 FOR ADDITIONAL INFORMATION CONTACT

 Wang Jianwei, Time Temple, 2014.
-Acrylic and oil canvas, four panels, 258.5 x 822 cm overall, 258.5 x 205.5 cm each.
-Solomon R. Guggenheim Museum, New York, Acquisition in process, The Robert H. N. Ho Family Foundation Collection © 2014 Wang Jianwei, used by permission.
+Acrylic and oil on canvas, four panels: 258.5 x 205.5 cm each, 258.5 x 822 cm overall.
+Solomon R. Guggenheim Museum, New York, The Robert H. N. Ho Family Foundation Collection.
+This work was created on the occasion of the commission Wang Jianwei: Time Temple, presented at the Solomon R. Guggenheim Museum, New York, and made possible by The Robert H. N. Ho Family Foundation.
+All works by Wang Jianwei © 2014 Wang Jianwei, used by permission.
 Photo: Xu Boxin, courtesy the artist